 Where events take place after 31 March which provide information about conditions existing at 31 March, the financial statements and notes are adjusted to reflect the impact of this information.
-No such events have taken place.
+At the time of publishing the accounts no such events have taken place.